Skip to main content

 Purchase Permit

-struct PurchasePermitWithAllocation {
+struct PurchasePermitV2 {

 uint256 minAmount; // Minimum purchase amount

-uint256 maxAmount; // Maximum total amount this entity can purchase
+uint256 maxAmount; // Maximum purchase amount

 }